-This is subject to an exception in respect of Russian oil or petroleum products purchased at or below the agreed price cap of \$60 per barrel which are exported to third countries.
+This is subject to an exception in respect of Russian oil or petroleum products purchased at or below the agreed price caps which are exported to third countries.
 The price cap applies from the date when the cargo is sold by a Russian entity for maritime transport up to the point where it is delivered and passes through customs clearance in a third country, or when it is substantially transformed into a different product.

 The price cap exception does not apply to the importation of Russian crude oil and petroleum products into the United States, which remains prohibited.
+It should be noted that General License 56A also provides for an exception in respect of the carriage of petroleum products into Bulgaria, Croatia or landlocked EU states as provided for in the EU Regulations (see FAQ 4 above).

-6. What attestations are required?
+6. What attestations are required by the Club?

-If Members are carrying Russian origin oil it will be necessary to complete a simple attestation form in relation to any particular voyage in which the Member seeks the assistance of the Association.
-A copy of the form can be found here.
-It is likely that a similar form will be required in due course in relation to Russian petroleum products.
+If Members are carrying Russian origin oil it will be necessary (subject to any exceptions to the sanctions) to complete a simple attestation form in relation to any particular voyage in which the Member seeks the assistance of the Club.
+A copy of the form can be found hemessary (subject to any exceptions to the sanctions) to complete a simple attestation form in relation to any particular voyage in which the Member seeks the assistance of the Club.
+A copy of the form can be found hemessary (subject to any exceptions to the sanctions) to